FelixKratz/SketchyBar/README.md

 brew services start spacebar
 ```

-If you're using the Nix package and keeping your channels up to date, package upgrades will roll in as you command.
+If you're using the Nix package form the nixpkgs collection and keeping your channels up to date, package upgrades will roll in as you command.
+If you're using the Nix Flake, you can update your `input.spacebar.url` to point to the latest release tag and update your lockfile.

 ## Requirements and Caveats
 Please read the below requirements carefully.